 How to Convert PDF Invoices to Excel Quickly and Cost-Effectively

-Globally, businesses produce a staggering number of invoices: a 2019 Billentis report on the state of e-invoicing puts the current total at 550 billion invoices per year.
+A 2019 Billentis report on the state of e-invoicing puts the current total at 550 billion invoices per year.
 This figure is expected to quadruple by 2035.

 Table of Contents